cfortuner/promptable/README.md

 - [Model Providers](./modules/model-providers.md) for Text Generation and Embedding Generation
 - [Embeddings](./modules/embeddings.md) for creating Embeddings, Indexing and Search
 - [Tracing](./modules/tracing.md) for debugging your applications!
+- [Chains] (./modules/chains.md) for composing LLMs and Embeddings with data and other tools.
 - [Utilities](./modules/utilities.md) for working with text and data.
+- More Coming Soon :)

 ## Install Library